pmcteixeira/book-notes/http-the-definitive-guide.markdown

 GIF             | image/gif
 QuickTime movie | video/quicktime

-### URI, URL and URN
+#### URI, URL and URN

 A resource is uniquely identified and located by a _URI_ (_uniform resource identifier_).
-Given the URI, HTTP can retrieve the resource.
+Given the URI, HTTP can retrieve the correspondent resource.
 URI come in two flavors, called URLs and URNs.

 The **uniform resource locator** (URL) is the most common form or URI.
 URL describes the **specific location** of a resource on a particular server.
-URL speficies the **protocol**, **server**, and **local resource**.
-E.g:

-> http:// www.joes-hardware.com /specials/saw-blade.gif

 Most URL follow a standardized format in three main parts:

 - _scheme_ (describes the protocol used)
 - _server address_